OasisLMF/ODS_OpenExposureData/README.md

 ORD was initially developed during the Lloyd's Lab innovation project (Cohort 3) in 2019, by a working group led by Oasis, that focussed on constructing model agnostic results formats and appropriate data formats.
 These model outputs will cover an extensive suite of results that can be isolated by aspects of the exposure data, financial and statistical perspectives.
 The ORD Standard encompasses:

-Working documents can be found here (https://github.com/OasisLMF/OpenDataStandards/tree/develop/OpenResultsData)
+Working documents can be found here (https://github.com/OasisLMF/OpenDataStandards/tree/master/OpenResultsData)

-ORD will be implemented by the Oasis Loss Modelling Framework during 2021 and all updates and progress will be located in this repo.
+ORD will be implemented by the Oasis Loss Modelling Framework during 2021 and all updates and progress will be in this repo.

 &nbsp;